 Acknowledgments: Names and contributions of people who do not qualify for the authorship but helped in the study may be listed in this section with their permission.

 Tables and Figures: These should be included in the text as per manuscript requirement.
 These should be easy to interpret and not be repetitive of results/data already discussed in the text.
 Tables should be numbered in Roman numerals.
-Title should be short and explanatory and written on the top.
-Footnote should explain abbreviations if used.
-Statistical results should include standard deviation and standard error of mean.
-Source should be given of any data/table from published articles.
+The title should be short and explanatory and written on the top.
+A footnote should explain abbreviations if used.
+Statistical results should include standard deviation and standard error of the mean.
+The source should be given of any data/table from published articles.
 Maximum Number of tables and figures for original articles should be 4, for review article should be 5, for case report should be 4, and for short communication should be 2.
-Refer to table number in relevant section of your manuscript.
+Refer to table number in the relevant section of your manuscript.
 Additional 2000 will be charged for figures & tables if exceeds the maximum number.

 Units of Measurement: For reporting in the text they should be Conventional with System International (SI) units given in parenthesis.
 The names of drugs should be written in generic terminology.